Bitcoin Trading Guide for Beginners

 Tries to predict the price by studying market statistics, such as past price movements and trading volumes.
 It tries to identify patterns and trends in the price, and based on these deduce what will happen to the price in the future.

-The core assumption behind Technical analysis is thus: Regardless of what’s currently happening in the world, price movements speak for themselves, and tell some sort of a story that helps you predict what will happen next.
+The core assumption behind Technical analysis is this: Regardless of what’s currently happening in the world, price movements speak for themselves, and tell some sort of a story that helps you predict what will happen next.

 So, which methodology is better?

-Well, as we already said in the previous chapter, no one can accurately predict the future.
+Well, as I already said in the previous chapter, no one can accurately predict the future.
 From fundamental perspective, a promising technological achievement might end up as a flop, and from technical perspective, the graph just doesn’t behave as it did in the past.
 The simple truth is that there are no guarantees for any sort of trading.
 However, a healthy mix of both methodologies will probably yield the best results.

 4. Understanding Bitcoin Trading Terms